Fall is upon us and figs season is here.

 The pairing of the goat cheese with the figs makes a great contrast with the tangy component of the salad and vinaigrette.

-They do spoil easily thus use them as soon as you purchase them.
+They do spoil quickly thus, use them as soon as you purchase them.

 Using peppery arugula salad required a counterbalance of sweetness.
 Here comes into play the Balsamic glaze that I made for a previous recipe.